cosmos/cosmos-sdk/docs/architecture/adr-009-evidence-module.md

 functionality:

-- Provide developers with the abstractions and interfaces necessary to define custom evidence messages and types along with their slashing penalties
+- Provide developers with the abstractions and interfaces necessary to define custom evidence messages, message handlers, and methods to slash and penalize accordingly for misbehavior.
-- Support the ability to route evidence messages to handlers in any module to determine the validity of submitted misbehavior
+- Support the ability to route evidence messages to handlers in any module to determine the validity of submitted misbehavior.
-- Support the ability through governance to modify slashing penalties of any evidence type
+- Support the ability, through governance, to modify slashing penalties of any evidence type.
-- Querier implementation to support querying params, evidence types, params, and all submitted valid misbehavior
+- Querier implementation to support querying params, evidence types, params, and all submitted valid misbehavior.

 ### Types